-The room should be terminally cleaned when the III resident is moved or discharged
+The room should be terminally cleaned when the III resident is moved or discharged.

-6.1.6 Patient Care equipment
+9.4 Patient Care equipment

 Equipment and items in patient areas should be kept to a minimum.
 Ideally, reusable resident care equipment should be dedicated for the use of an individual resident.
-If it must be shared, it must be cleaned and disinfected between each resident use
+If it must be shared, it must be cleaned and disinfected between each resident use.

-6.1.7 Management of Linen
+9.5 Management of Linen

 Linen should be washed using hot water (>65 degrees for 10 minutes) and standard laundry detergent.
 Linen should be dried in a dryer on a hot setting.
-There is no need to separate the linen for use by ill residents from that of other residents.
 Appropriate PPE should be used when handling soiled linen.

-Unbagged linen should not be carried out of the resident's room.

-Place all laundry in an alginate stitched or water soluble bag and then place in an outer laundry bag clearly identified with labels, colour-coding or other methods All laundry bags should be secured until removed by the laundry services
+Unbagged linen should not be carried out of the residents room.
+Place all laundry in an alginate stitched or water soluble bag and then place in an outer laundry bag clearly identified with labels, colour-coding or other methods All laundry bags should be secured until removed by the laundry services.

-6.1.8 Crockery and cutlery
+9.6 Crockery and cutlery